1j01/mind-map/README.md

 * Connections
 	* Add text
 	* Change color
+* Firebase security rules
+* User presence
-* Login
+	* Cursors and selections
+	* Pointers to where someone is in the document
 * GUI to create and manage documents
-* When undoing, restore nodes immediately on key press
 * Look for new images added, listen for onload and reposition immediately
 * Store history and allow rolling back changes
 * Chrome app
 * Themes
 * Mobile
-* User presence
 * Better fonts and icons
 * Optimize app load time